banyancomputer/dataprep-iac/benchmark/README.md

 - Ansible

 ## Benchmark Process Overview
-This repository provides IaC meant for running `dataprep` on large amounts of data.
+This directory provides IaC meant for running `dataprep` on large amounts of data.
 It is meant to be used a performance metric tool for realistic workflows.
 As such it runs the whole `pack` and `unpack` process on a series of inputs, and measures the time it takes to complete.
 It does *not* perform multiple iterations of the process on the same input -- it is not a statistically driven benchmark.